- Many Windows 10 users encountered that their laptops won't connect to the TV via HDMI.

-- Press Windows Key + X to open Device Manager.
+- Press the Windows key + X and select Device Manager.

-- Locate and right-click on the video driver.
+- Expand the Display adapters option and right-click on the device there.

 - Click on Update driver.

 Alternatively, you can update all your drivers automatically with just a couple of clicks using third-party tools.

-We strongly recommend the DriverFix tool to update your drivers in order to avoid damage to your PC by manually downloading the wrong driver versions.
+We strongly recommend the DriverFix tool to update your drivers to avoid damage to your PC by manually downloading the wrong driver versions.

-In order to keep your PC including hardware components safe and efficient, the latest drivers should always be installed, like a display driver.
+To keep your PC, including hardware components, safe and efficient, the latest drivers should permanently be installed, like a display driver.

-This great tool was developed so that you do not have to worry about manually downloading and installing your drivers yourself.
+This great tool was developed, so you do not have to manually download and install your drivers.